NickOurlord/Final-Assessment/README.md

 Finally for selecting neighbours from a network with the Defuant model, type in -defaunt -use_network The Defaunt model would still select lists as inputs by default, but would also accept networks and nodes.

+While we were all able to finish our individual task, we wer not able to merge every task into one file due to recurring classes and indenting problems.
+On the bright side, tasks 2, 4, and 5 are able to be executed with the flags on the termninal and graphs can be plotted accurately.